 What services would benefit me?
 No one wants to fight with an automated machine only to have a disinterested representative assigned to their case.
 Forty-two percent of partnerships fail because of poor service from a 3PL.
 Working together shouldn’t feel like an obligation, but rather a partnership, especially on the part of the broker.
 Brokerages are here to support you, so while automating customer service can speed up utility, it’s never as accurate, convenient, or, well, personable as humanizing the experience.

 Make sure your prospective 3PL is available when you need them.
 Don’t let them ghost, whether it’s through e-mail, live chat, social media, or, of course, by phone.
 Check to see if they’re mobile for when you want access to your paperwork on the go.
 Do their systems keep all your freight information and history available, including tracking and proof of delivery?
-Your 3PL experience should be stress-free, and having another person on the line (however that line may manifest) to answer your questions—big and small—is fundamental
+Your 3PL experience should be stress-free, and having another person on the line (however that line may manifest) to answer your questions—big and small—is fundamental for a healthy partnership.

 Make FreightCenter yours!
 At FreightCenter, not only are you appointed an experienced and knowledgeable freight agent that will monitor your shipment from beginning to end, but you’ll also have a dedicated tracking team to ensure your shipment gets where it needs to go in an effective, timely manner.
 It’s our job to be the best intermediary between your freight and our carriers, assuring that every step of the shipping process goes as smoothly as possible, from finding the right carrier, tracking your freight, to getting it insured (or both).